 - Projects that draw upon artists’ creativity and problem-solving abilities

 - Projects through which the making of art can strengthen a community, draw attention to an important issue, or engage audiences in new ways

 - Projects that challenge artistic imagination and organizational thinking

 - Projects that will be presented in Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma County

 - Projects that designate at least two-thirds of the grant funds to the principal artists and their direct expenses for creating the work.

-The Creative Work Fund invites letters of inquiry from nonprofit organizations and collaborating performing or visual artists.
-A performing or visual arts project may culminate in any form, but it must feature a lead artist with a strong track record as a performing or visual artist.
+The Creative Work Fund invites letters of inquiry from nonprofit organizations and collaborating literary or traditional artists.
+A literary or traditional arts project may culminate in any form, but it must feature a lead artist with a strong track record as a literary or traditional artist.
 The Creative Work Fund uses the following definitions for these eligible artists:

 In either category, artists and organizations should plan projects and prepare and authorize their letters of inquiry together.
 If a project will use a fiscal sponsor, that sponsor also must review and sign off on the letter.

 In the invited categories, the letter of inquiry screening and proposal award decisions will be based on:

 For 2016-17 consideration, artists and organizations that received Creative Work Fund grants in August 2014, August 2015 or October 2016 are ineligible.